nova-cortex/.github/profile/README.md

 **⭐ Star our repositories if you find them useful!**

-Made with ❤️ by the uikraft-hub
+Made with ❤️ by the Ujjwal Nova

-*© 2025 Your Organization Name.
+*© 2025 nova-cortex.
 All rights reserved.*

 </div>